ojpushpull/peermvp/WEBSITE_IMPLEMENTATION_PLAN.md

 - Scraper testing (pending database setup)

 ### ❌ Phase 2+ To Build
-- API routes for jobs (GET with filters, POST for scraping)
 - Jobs listing page with pagination
 - Job detail pages
 - Search and filter components